 - the child must also have lived in the UK for the same three-year period;

-- the child and their parents must not have been absent from the UK for more than 270 days during the three-year residence period;
+- the child and their parents must not have been absent from the UK for more than 270 days during the three-year residence period and must be physically present in the UK at the start of the three year qualifying period;

-- the consent of both parents is given to the application; and
+- the consent of both parents must be given to the application in writing; and

 - if aged ten years or older, the child is of good character.